-The walk to Cathedral Cove from the top of Grange Road should take around 1.5 hours (return), we cheated and took photos from the view point instead then headed back to our van for ice cream.
-We do regret not making the effort however do not regret the ice cream, it was amazing!
+The walk to Cathedral Cove from the top of Grange Road should take around 1.5 hours (return.)
+If you’re short on time, you can also admire the scenery from the view point instead.
+We then headed back to our van via a wee ice cream stop on route.

-We decided to opt out of the Cathedral Cove walk as our drive from Coromandel Peninsula to Waipu was going to take 4 hours.
+It was then time for the long drive from Coromandel Peninsula to Waipu which was going to take 4 hours.
 Our aim was to reach the most Northern point during our North Island road trip so we needed to make a fairly big dent in the drive as we were running short on time.

-Campsite: The Rose And Thistle Inn (Waipu Hotel) – Waipu
+Campsite: The Rose & Thistle Inn (Waipu Hotel) Waipu

 DAY 9: WAIPU - AHIPARA